-As outdoor enthusiasts we’re bombarded everywhere we turn with testimonials to the benefits of food plots.
+As outdoor enthusiasts, everywhere we turn, we’re hounded with testimonials to the benefits of food plots.
 But too often writers and experts make food plots seem overly complicated and expensive with detailed discussions of plot layout, soil types, pH balance, micronutrients, and high-dollar tractors.

-Click Here to Print Off: A 10 Step Guide for Food Plot Beginners
+Click to print or download: A 10 Step Guide for Food Plot Beginners

 Tools you use can range from a garden tiller at one end to a 40-50 HP tractor at the other extreme.
 ATVs fill in a strong spot between these two, allowing you to work a much larger area than the tiller would, but not quite as well as with a tractor.